CodeWringer/ambersteel/documents/en/ruleset/rules.md

 To activate such a rune, is a difficult skill to learn, however.
 Even if no innate magical ability is required, an understanding of the flow of magic is.
 The rune must be touched in the right spots, at the right intervals, to activate successfully.
 Mistakes in this procedure can have disastrous results.

 What's more, it takes great skill to carve the right runes, as each rune's shape and complexity depends in part on the size and shape of the [Abyssalite](abyssalite) shard.
 The only way to get it right, is to *feel* the way the rune must be shaped.
-Alternatively, the shard can be adjusted to be of equivalent size and shape, but this requires considerable effort, as [Abyssalite](abyssalite) is a tough material, prone to shattering if too much force is applied, yet resistant to the common techniques of metallurgy.
+Alternatively, the shard can be adjusted to be of equivalent size and shape, but this requires considerable effort, as [Abyssalite](abyssalite) is a brittle material, prone to shattering if too much force is applied.

 In order to craft a **rune**:
 * A **rune** can only be made to cast one type of magic.
 So the carver has to pick one of the [magic schools](#magic-schools).